 Solid care products are an environmentally friendly alternative to liquid soaps and shampoos.
 They are usually plastic-free - sometimes even completely unpackaged.
 They also have two other advantages when you go on holiday: they cannot leak.
 And they can go with you in your hand luggage.

 The soaps from kaikua even go one step further: all soaps are made from 100% natural ingredients.
 This means that the entire range is free of plastic and microplastics.
 From the soap to the packaging.
+When it comes to dental care, we use toothbrushes made of bamboo and toothpaste tablets.
+Both avoid plastic and are much more natural.

 Why is Zero Waste so important?